HMUNACHI/FederatedPhoneML/app/README.md

    - Search for **"Editor: Format On Save"** in the Settings and check the box.

 ### Step 3: Prettier Configuration in Project
-Make sure you have a `.prettierrc` file in your project root (already included in this project).
+Make sure you have a `.prettierrc` file in your project root.
 The configuration for this project is:

 ```json
 {